10 best R-rated movies streaming right now

 Oppenheimer quickly gained critical acclaim for its unique portrayal of the complicated historical figure’s story, with Murphy infusing his character with both brilliance and imperfections.
 Aside from the protagonist’s gory visions of his creation’s victims, Oppenheimer earned its R-rating for its straightforward portrayals of sex and nudity.
 A scene with Florence Pugh’s Jean Tatlock has even been censored using a CGI black dress in the Middle East and India, with the latter also censoring any scenes that show characters smoking.

-Oppenheimer is streaming on Peacock.
+Oppenheimer is streaming on Amazon Prime Video.

 All of Us Strangers (2023)

-A man stands in a field in All of Us Strangers.
+A man listens to another man while on a couch in All of Us Strangers.

 Loneliness is something not often depicted on-screen, and when it is, it’s often in a depressing context.
 That’s not necessarily true with All of Us Strangers, a 2023 drama that is both very sad and also incredibly uplifting.
 Andrew Haigh’s acclaimed film stars Andrew Scott (Ripley) as Adam, a single screenwriter living in a near-empty apartment building just outside of London.
-One night, he has a chance encounter with his mysterious neighbor, Harry (Aftersun‘s Paul Mescal), and starts a relationship that causes Adam to think about his long-dead parents (Claire Foy and Jamie Bell), who appear to him as if they are alive.
+One night, he has a chance encounter with his mysterious neighbor, Harry (Gladiator 2‘s Paul Mescal), and starts a relationship that causes Adam to think about his long-dead parents (Claire Foy and Jamie Bell), who appear to him as if they are alive.

 No, this isn’t a ghost story — not exactly.
 All of Us Strangers is a lot of things: a sensual love story, a moody rumination of childhood trauma, and a generational portrait that examines the inherent chasm between parents and their children.
 Ultimately, though, the movie is a stellar drama that contains a quartet of fine performances from Scott, Mescal, Foy, and Bell.
 It’s movie you won’t soon forget, and you won’t want to after watching that devastating climax.